amberchisholm/background-generator/README.md

 # background-generator

-Project that changes the background color
+Project that changes the background color when you click the Random button